 Who We Are

-We are an independent non-partisan group of volunteers lobbying for the full decriminalisation of consenting adult sex work in the Australian state of Victoria.
+We are an independent non-partisan volunteer group led by sex workers, lobbying for the full decriminalisation of consensual adult sex work in the Australian state of Victoria.

 Why Do the Laws Need to be Changed?